alicexue/Final-Project2/README.md

         worked on some glitches with moving cards and adding from stock (AX)

 6/13/15: able to move columns now but there's an annoying bug to fix. added some instructions (AX)
+        finished sound and buttons, worked on colors and placement (EX)